Ilyasagibran007/AnyDownload/README.md

 A:
 - Use **Puppeteer** for most dynamic websites (Chromium/Chrome-based).
 - Use **Playwright** if you need to download sites that block Puppeteer, require Firefox/Safari/WebKit, or want more stealth/cross-browser support.

+### Q: What is the easiest way to download an entire website (including all sitemap pages)?
+A: Use the command `anydownload https://example.com --browser playwright --dynamic --sitemap --recursive`

+It will:
+- Read `sitemap_index.xml`
+- Parse all sub-sitemaps

 ### Q: How to handle websites with login?
 A: Use the `--login-url`, `--login-form`, and `--login-credentials` options.
 Both Puppeteer and Playwright support login automation.